 How to buy the best Samsung TV

-New TVs mean new technology and features.
-In this guide we'll explain the key differences between all of Samsung's TVs and go into detail on the technology that makes them tick.
+In this guide we'll explain the key differences between all of Samsung's TV ranges and go into detail on the technology that makes them tick.

 Samsung's TV technology explained

-There are plenty of features coming to Samsung's QLED and LCD TVs, including ambient mode, invisible connections and a new backlight.
+There are plenty of features that make Samsung's QLED and LCD TVs stand out, including ambient mode, invisible connections and a new backlight.

 If you've long wished your TV would just blend in seamlessly with your living room decor, then ambient mode is for you.

-Ambient mode is present on all 2019 QLED TVs.
+Ambient mode is present on all Samsung QLED TVs.

 All of Samsung's TVs, even the QLED sets, use LCD displays with lights behind or around them creating the image.
 A full-array backlight means the LEDs sit directly behind the screen.
 Since there are more LEDs in full-array backlights, the TV has more control over which areas of the screen are lit.
 This minimises colour bleeding onto darker areas of the screen.